Operation Pyrsos: Aftermath

-Albanian involvement in the Greek Civil War seized only in the late summer of 1949, when it became clear that the communist-led Greek guerrillas were to be defeated by the Greek national forces.
-The Albanian government fearing an attack by the Greek army disarmed the communist guerrillas that were located in Albania and insisted that the later should leave the country.
+Albanian involvement in the Greek Civil War ceased only in the late summer of 1949, when it became clear that the communist-led Greek guerrillas would be defeated by the Greek national forces.
+The Albanian government fearing an attack by the Greek army, disarmed the communist guerrillas that were located in Albania and insisted that the later should leave the country.
 Soviet policy also dictated that any further Albanian involvement in the Greek civil war should be avoided, otherwise the independence of Albania would have been found in jeopardy.
 At September 11 Greek Prime Minister Panagiotis Kanellopoulos warned Albania that any renewed support to the communist guerrillas would result in Greek military action.

 In September, the Greek minister of military affairs warned that if the Albanian state authorities continued to support the retreating insurgents within their territory, Greece would invade by invoking the right of ‘self-defence’.
 As such, Albania finally disarmed the communist insurgents and deported them to Soviet Union in accordance with Stalin’s instructions.